e-al/cranesps/README.md

     Konstantin Evchenko

 Project desciption:
-    This is the third MP project for CS425.
+    This is the fourth MP project for CS425.

 Installation on Edu VMs:
     1. clone repo to VM01